Book of the Month – February 2026

 We are making curriculum connections:

-Civics for All: Civic Ideals, Civic Participation& Justice
+Civics for All: Civic Action & Ideals, Role of the Individual

-Students of the Month: In recognition of students who are not afraid of making mistakes
+Students of the Month: In recognition of students who face challenges with confidence

 Framework for Systemic Social and Emotional Learning image